'Our Healing Voice' is for women like myself,

 When we chant and sing,

-natural vibrations of the voice begin stimulate the vagus nerve, triggering the parasympathetic nervous (rest and digest) system.
-We feel calm, our immune system and heart and digestive function is enhanced.
+The natural vibrations from the sound stimulate the vagus nerve, triggering the parasympathetic (rest and digest) nervous system.
+We feel calmer, our brain, immune system, heart and digestive function is enhanced.

-Our breathing elongates, our emotions shift and we feel space and flow through our bodies and mind.
+Our breathing elongates, our emotions shift and we feel the flow of energy through our opened bodies

 In freeing our voices, we create vibrational sound energy that flows through our bodies.